-Mrs. F. M. Knowles read her letter to the Police Department suggesting the installation of an automatic telephone connecting the two police booths, and the reply from Commissioner Enright's office, which has approved the idea.
-The connection will be made immediately, and will enable residents to reach either booth by telephone on the same call
+Mrs. F. M. Knowles read her letter to the Police Department suggesting the installation of an automatic elephone connecting the two police booths, and the reply from Commissioner Enright's office, which has approved the idea.
+The connection will be made immediately, and will enable residents to reach either booth telephone on the same call.

 The committee will continue to prevent dumping of waste on vacant lots.
-The various builders will be asked to either burn their waste or deliver it to the ash men, and to provide boxes, or containers of some sort, to prevent the empty milk bottles and lunch papers of their men from etapolic containers of the resolution of the containers of the contain men from straying over to other people's property or the sidewalks.
-This particular problem of keeping the vacant lots clean is one that the committee members have been working on for two years, and they will continue to enlist the services of the school children and the co-operation of all the residents in making the movement show results.
-It is pointed out that there are plenty of proper places to throw waste without using vacant land, where it is most unsightly.
+The various builders will be asked either burn their waste or deliver it to the ash men, to provide boxes, or containers of some sort, to men from straying over to other people's property or the sidewalks.
+This particular problem of keeping the vacant clean is one that the committee members have been working on for two years, and they will continue to enst the services of the school children and the co-operation of all the residents in making the movement show re-sults.
+It is pointed out that there are plenty of proper places to throw waste without using vacant land, where is most unsightly.